 Not only are windows coated in condensation unsightly, they also can be a sign of a more substantial air-quality issue throughout your home.
 Luckily, there’s multiple things you can do to address the problem.

-What Creates Condensation in Windows
+What Produces Condensation on Windows

 Inside Moisture vs. In Between Panes

-- Condensation in the windows isn’t a window issue and can instead be resolved by fine-tuning the humidity in your home.
-Different things cause humidity throughout a home, including showers, cooking, laundry or even breathing.
+- Condensation on the inside of the windows isn’t a window situation and can instead be solved by fine-tuning the humidity in your home.
+Different things cause humidity in a home, like showers, cooking, laundry or even breathing.

 Why Condensation on Windows Can Be Trouble

-How to Decrease Humidity Throughout Your Home
+How to Lower Humidity Inside Your Home

-Other Ways to Lower Condensation on Windows
+Additional Ways to Lower Condensation on Windows